ZhenyingZhu/StudyNotes/SystemDesign.md

 - Fanout service: two queues using Kafka
   - first queue gets each posted tweet, put it in the search service and store it.
 Then pass it to the second queue.
   - seems like the shard is different: the first one shard by user id, the second one shard by follower id and have a copy of the message for each follower. use consistent hashing
-  - fanout service is async, so cannot use for user timeline
+  - fanout service is async, so cannot use for user timeline because it needs strong consistency
   - hot user has more than 10K followers.
 Their tweets don't add to the second queue
 - Home timeline service: also in cache with linked list.
 When remove tweets, need to rank the tweets
   - prefer tweets that are recently liked, shared, replied or searched